-As an entrepreneur, your website is one of the most parts about your business.
+As an entrepreneur, your website is one of the most parts about your business – that’s why so many ask about WordPress vs. Squarespace.
 You need a website that looks good, and functions well.
 The best websites are the ones that are always up-to-date, because no one likes to visit a website with old prices, old phone numbers, and a website that looks like it was built 10 years ago.
 Choosing a platform that you are comfortable updating, looks good and functions well can be tricky.

 And then, web designers step into the conversation.

 WordPress is the golden solution for everyone!

 If you want to own your site, use WordPress!

 It’s easy to see what platform a web designer sides with, as many are passionate about why their platform is better than the other.
 Often times, these arguments can get a little bit heated.
 The debate goes from talking about cost, usability and functionality, to bashing other web designers choices.

 I think it’s time for the bashing to end.

 As a web designer myself, I actually work with both platforms.
 Why?
 Because I work with a variety of clients, and each one has different needs, and different skill sets.
 Some just need a simple site.
 Some need a more robust site with membership capabilities.
 Some want to be able to easily set up ecommerce.

 I have had countless clients to me frustrated and confused by WordPress.
 I’ve had clients come to me who hadn’t been able to update their website in five years because they couldn’t figure it out.
 Some people are just not tech-savvy – even with website training.